 The early studies on mirror neurons in humans didn’t involve ice cream or bananas.
 Rather, the participants watched people as they grasped for objects.
 Researchers watched the participants’ brains as they lit up while watching the people.
 The participants were ready to grasp the object by watching the other person.
 But the neurons that fired in their brain were not the same neurons that fired when they grasped the object themselves.

 They were close.
 Both sets of neurons that fired were within millimeters of each other.
 Scientists now believe that while these mirror neurons may not be the same ones that fire while doing and observing, they’re neighbors.

 Our mirror neurons, which fire when we observe someone, are a subset of the larger neurons that fire when we act.
 Those neurons are called “ ordinary motor command neurons.”
 Mirror neurons make up about 1 in 5 of the ordinary motor command neurons in our brain.

 Let’s return to something I said at the beginning of this video.
 Some scientists have theorized that mirror neurons are responsible for “contagious yawns.”
 You might have known for a long time that yawns were contagious.
 But what did people say about those who yawn when they see others yawn?

 Mirror neurons could answer some big questions about the science of empathy.
 Vilayanur Ramachandran is one of the leading scientists on mirror neurons.
 In his TED talk from 2009, he sums up this connection quite nicely:

 “Here is a neuron that fires when I reach and grab something, but it also fires when I watch Joe reaching and grabbing something.
 And this is truly astonishing.
 Because it's as though this neuron is adopting the other person's point of view.
 It's almost as though it's performing a virtual reality simulation of the other person's action.”

-With this virtual reality simulation, we can get a sense of what another person is feeling when they perform an action.
+With this virtual reality simulation, we can understand what another person feels when they act.
 And that is the basis of empathy.

 Imitation and Observation